-During this 5-day camp that repeats weekly in June and July at the New Mexico Museum of Space History in Alamogordo, budding astronauts and astrophysicists (K – 9th) have the opportunity to experience hands on intergalactic adventure like building and launching rockets, designing and testing parachutes, having close encounters with unmanned vehicles at New Mexico State University, and practicing rock retrieval techniques like the ones used by NASA.
+During this 5-day camp that repeats weekly in June and July at the New Mexico Museum of Space History in Alamogordo, budding astronauts and astrophysicists (K – 9th) have the opportunity to experience hands-on intergalactic adventure like building and launching rockets, designing and testing parachutes, having close encounters with unmanned vehicles at New Mexico State University, and practicing rock retrieval techniques like the ones used by NASA.

-Learn more about Rocketeer Academy Summer Camp
+Learn more about the Rocketeer Academy Summer Camp

 Bonus: Travel the New Mexico Space Trail to 52 historic sites important to our nation’s space history, and plan a night at the City of Rocks State Park for astronomical camping surrounded by information about the solar system.